RCRalph/DNA-RNA-Handling-System/README.md

 This software allows compressing DNA and RNA contenting text files (4 times more effective space usage), creating complementary copies of the DNA / RNA and translating the RNA files into amino acid names, short-names and symbols.
 The software can only be used on Windows.

 # Hardware specifications
 This software can run on Windows only.
 It requires Python 3.5+.
-You also need the **msvcrt** and **multiprocessing** python package.
+You also need the **msvcrt** and **multiprocessing** python packages.
 To install it, run `pip install msvcrt` and `pip install multiprocessing` in your command line.

 # Welcome screen
 On the start of using the software you will see this screen:\